Table Of Contents

 Understand your gross margins

-Total gross margin does not tell the whole story.
+The total gross margin does not tell the whole story.
 Knowing how much gross margin you earn per customer, project, team, software feature, product, etc., is more effective.
-Taking this approach helps you build a business that is profitable from day one.
+Taking this approach helps you build a profitable business from day one.

 If you are wondering where and how to collect, analyze, and act on this level of SaaS intelligence, CloudZero can help you automate it.